MARXdown/MARXdown.github.io/documentation.md

 ## hypothes.is

-Forr more information about the hypothes.is project visit their [website](https://web.hypothes.is).
+For more information about the hypothes.is project visit their [website](https://web.hypothes.is).